 In This Article

-Layering skincare products can make each of the active ingredients you use more effective.
+Layering skincare products may make each of the active ingredients you use more effective.
 However, certain skincare ingredients should never be combined—and when two ingredients clash, your skin ends up paying the price.
 Mixing the wrong products can lead to multiple days' worth of irritation, or it could even go so far as to cause burns.
 “You should err on the side of caution when combining certain skincare ingredients, and there are certain skincare ingredients you should never combine depending on your skin type,” Cosmetic dermatologist Michele Green, M.D., explains.
 “When in doubt it is best to use certain skincare ingredients separately or alternate each ingredient every other night or day.”

 To make sure you’re never caught up in the aftermath of product layering gone wrong, we spoke with Dr. Green, as well as Dr. Craig Kraffert, a board-certified dermatologist, president of Amarté, and founder of Dermstore.
 They gave us all of the information on the combinations to be avoided at all costs.

-BHA + Benzyol Peroxide
+BHA + Benzoyl Peroxide

 “Decreased tolerability is a concern whenever exfoliants (physical or chemical) are combined,” Dr. Kraffert says.
-Because beta hydroxy acids, like salicylic acid, and benzoyl peroxide are both exfoliating ingredients, you run the risk of irritating your skin.
-Keep the two separate to prevent redness and peeling.
+Because beta hydroxy acids, like salicylic acid, and benzoyl peroxide are both exfoliating ingredients, you may run the risk of irritating your skin.
+Keep the two separate to try to prevent redness and peeling.
 It's already a hotly debated topic whether benzoyl peroxide is safe to use on its own; adding a harsher product on top of it isn't going to be good for you.
 Dr. Green adds, “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 Vitamin C + AHA